 A bachelor’s degree in health informatics is a four-year undergraduate degree and might be an ideal route for someone who does not have a bachelor’s degree but wants to work in the health and technology field.

 It might also make sense for someone who has a bachelor’s degree in a non-science or technology-related area or does not have experience working in the healthcare field.
+Unfortunately, there are no accelerated programs for individuals interested in health informatics that already have a bachelor’s degree in another field.
+Prior education and classes may be taken into consideration.
+It is important to discuss available options with admissions counselors.

 Students who have a bachelor's degree in health informatics often continue their education by getting a master’s degree.
 The additional education offers a higher level of knowledge in health communication to make you more effective, makes you stand out from the competition during the interview process, and will give you eligibility for higher-level administrative roles.
+Furthermore, a master’s degree will allow for the possibility of earning a higher wage and also the opportunity to widen your available career options.

 Programs vary depending on the individual university you attend.
 However, in general, most require: